Optimal control of Volterra integral diffusions and application to contract theory: Introduction

 We propose a new lifting in the same spirit as \cite{viens2019martingale}, in the case of regular kernels.
 More precisely, we also treat the `Volterra time' as a parameter, thus lifting the state process in a space of paths.
-We shall however assume that the coefficients $b$ and $\si$ of the equation \eqref{ExtendedVolterraSDE} are differentiable in this parameter, in the sense of Sobolev derivatives.
+We shall however assume that the coefficients of \eqref{ExtendedVolterraSDE} are differentiable in this parameter in the Sobolev sense.
 This provides a Hilbertian structure as well as continuity in the parameter, which is crucial to connect the original problem \eqref{VolterraSDE}--\eqref{control-pb} with the lifted one.
-We are then able to recover time-consistency for the lifted problem, and to study the control problem through a dynamic programming approach.
-In particular, we can resort to the standard theory of viscosity solutions on Hilbert spaces, see \emph{e.g.} \citeauthor*{lions1988viscosity} \cite{lions1988viscosity, lions1989viscosity, lions1989viscosity2}. { Inaddition, and unlike the existing works in the literature, our approach enables us to study extended Volterra control problems \eqref{ExtendedVolterraSDE} and to treat the control of the `classical' Volterra dynamics \eqref{VolterraSDE} as a special case.}
+Our contribution has four main features.
+First, unlike semigroup-based lifts, it does not rely on any specific representation of the kernel.
+Second, the lift is performed in a Sobolev/Hilbert space, which is precisely what allows us to use the standard viscosity theory on Hilbert spaces; see \emph{e.g.} \citeauthor*{lions1988viscosity} \cite{lions1988viscosity, lions1989viscosity, lions1989viscosity2}.
+Third, the framework covers the extended Volterra systems arising in time-inconsistent contract theory, with the classical Volterra dynamics appearing as a special case.
+Finally, the same Hilbert structure yields a natural Markovian approximation of the Volterra state through projections on finite-dimensional subspaces.

 The paper is organised as follows.
 In \Cref{sec:infinite-dimension}, we introduce precisely the lifted space and process, and highlight their main properties.
 In \Cref{sec:DPE}, the value function of the infinite dimensional problem is characterised as the unique viscosity solution to a parabolic equation on Sobolev space.
-A special attention is also given to the case of uncontrolled volatility.
-We apply our theory to some examples in \Cref{sec:examples}, with a particular emphasis on the contracting problem with sophisticated agent. \Cref{sec:markovian-representation} discusses an interest by-product of our analysis, which is a new Markovian representation of stochastic Volterra processes.
+Special attention is also given to the case of uncontrolled volatility.
+We apply our theory to several examples in \Cref{sec:examples}: beyond the introductory linear--quadratic illustration, Section~4 now contains two self-contained genuinely Volterra applications, namely a regular propagator liquidation model and a stochastic advertising/goodwill model with memory, as well as the contracting problem with a sophisticated agent. \Cref{sec:markovian-representation} discusses an interesting by-product of our analysis, namely a new Markovian representation of stochastic Volterra processes.
 Finally, \Cref{sec:comparison} compares our contribution with some of the aforementioned references and \Cref{sec:singular-kernel} discusses the case of singular kernels.